gnugat/gnugat.github.io/_sculpin/source/_posts/2016-02-17-ultimate-symfony-routing.md

 ## YAML

-Symfony provides a [YAML component](http://symfony.com/doc/current/components/yaml/introduction.html) which allows us to convert YAML configuration into PHP arrays (and vis versa).
+Symfony provides a [YAML component](http://symfony.com/doc/current/components/yaml/introduction.html) which allows us to convert YAML configuration into PHP arrays (and vice versa).

 For example the following YAML file: